Mentor teachers

 Cheryl began her career as a music educator, teaching in elementary schools in Miami and at Miami Dade Community College where she was an adjunct professor.
 While earning her PhD in educational leadership and music education in Memphis, Cheryl joined KIPP Memphis Collegiate Elementary, where she chaired the enrichment department and taught literacy and music.
 She is now the school’s assistant principal and ELA instructional coach.
 Cheryl also serves as a leadership coach for the KIPP region’s School Leadership program and as an ELA literacy curriculum coach for the KIPP Foundation Teaching and Learning Team.
 Cheryl earned a B.A. in choral music education and vocal performance from Philander Smith College, an M.Ed. from Florida State University, and a Ph.D. in educational leadership and music education from the University of Memphis.

-Danielle began her career as a Teach for America corps member teaching middle school in the Kansas City Public Schools.
+A veteran Mentor Teacher, Danielle began her career as a Teach for America corps member teaching middle school in the Kansas City Public Schools.
 She then joined Achievement First in New York, where she taught eighth-grade literature and writing for seven years.
 Danielle was named a Stage 5 Master Teacher by the network, their highest level of recognition.
-She then moved to the Brooklyn Friends School, where she taught seventh and eighth grade and was the ELA department head for their middle and high schools.
+She then moved to the Brooklyn Friends School, where she taught seventh and eighth grade, and was the ELA department head for their middle and high schools.
 Danielle has spent the last six years developing a rigorous curriculum that centers diverse texts and emphasizes project-based learning.
 She earned her B.A. in politics, philosophy, and economics from the King’s College and M.Ed. degrees from the University of Missouri St. Louis and Relay School of Education.

 Elizabeth began her career as a high school English teacher in Lesotho with the Peace Corps, where she lived and taught in a rural, mountainous community.
 Her 70 plus student classroom had a 100% pass rate, the first in the school’s history, and 30 points above the national average.
 Elizabeth later joined Achievement First as a senior curriculum associate where she led professional development, developed Common Core-aligned curricula, and helped create a writing rubric that became the backbone for the network’s writing classes.
 Elizabeth’s students SAT writing scores jumped from 369 to 525 in under five months.
 For the past eight years, Elizabeth has worked in private schools, including Poly Prep and Avenues.
 Elizabeth has a B.A. from Columbia University in English literature and creative writing, and an M.Sc. from the University of Edinburgh, Scotland.